tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 You can specify a protocol, but that would limit the ports that are open.

 ## Grafana
-**NOTE**  Older verison used for i386 deployment due to lack of support for officialy binaries
+**Note:** An older version is used for i386 deployment due to lack of official support in the newer version.

 [Grafana](https://grafana.com/) is a dashboard used to display Prometheus collected data.
 Once installed you can visit `http://<yournodeip>:3000`.
 Default login is `admin`/`admin`.
 You can skip the welcome screen/wizard by clicking on the Grafana logo at the top left corner.

 ### Known install bugs

 At times Grafana will not start up properly during install and the dashboards will not install.
-To install them manually run the following commands from the `prototype-cjdns-pi/scripts/grafana` folder
+To install them manually run the following commands from inside the `prototype-cjdns-pi/scripts/grafana` folder

 ```
 BASE_DIR=`pwd`